 5 minutes were up and we were hurried along to the next part of the exhibit.
 We stepped into a small dark room where we were greeted by a long screen on one wall with what looked like animated waves.
 The waves were made from hundreds of tiny particles that when programmed moved in a wave like motion.
 Admittedly a little less interesting, the room, aside from the screens was empty, so we quickly moved on and head to the final, and most anticipated room of the experience.

-The room consisted of a total of 5 pieces that together created something visually breath-taking.
+The final room consisted of a total of 5 pieces that together created something visually breath-taking.
 The first piece you notice in the room is the large waterfall falling down the back wall and flowing across the floor.
 The longer you remaind in the room, the more you were able to see.
-Flowers would bloom and grow within the water and the patterns would also change.
-In addition to this, the art was abke to recognise movement and have the water flow and move around an object.
+Flowers would bloom and grow within the water, representing changes in seasons and the patterns would also change.
+In addition to this, the technology was able to recognise movement and have the water flow and move around an object.
 (If you stood still, the water would flow around you rather than under you) SO COOL!

-Towards the back of the room and moving around the space, were projected butterflies.
+Towards the back of the room and moving around the space, were projection mapped butterflies.
 Butterflies of all different colours that moved and acted like real butterflies.
 It was particularly beautiful.

-Unfortunately, due to the limited time allowed and the desperation to really encapture the waterfall and the butterflies, I unfortunately didn’t manage to look at the other pieces hung in the room.
+The whole piece was complimented with different sounds as a way of appealing to other senses.
+I only wish we had more time in this room.
+Unfortunately, due to the very limited time allowed and the desperation to really encapture the waterfall and the butterflies, I unfortunately didn’t manage to look at the other pieces hung in the room.
 (OOPS)

 You can find out more about the gallery via the link below.